oshied/directord/docs/overview.md

 | redis                   | redis://127.0.0.1:6379/4                   |
 | memory (default)        | memory                                     |

+### Client caching and persistence

+Directord clients make use of a POSIX friendly cache, which allows the server and client interactions make use of stored values and ensure client level idempotency during execution.
+Cached task values are stored for 72 hours unless otherwise configured differently.
+Cached [ARGS](components.md#arg) are stored indefinitely but can be [EVICTED](components.md#cacheevict) through client interactions as needed.

 #### Profiling

 Every Directord task is profiled.
 The execution and the round trip time are